Patagonian mockingbird: Taxonomy and systematics

 The Clements taxonomy and BirdLife International consider the Patagonian mockingbird to be a sister species to the Chilean mockingbird (Mimus thenca).
 The International Ornithological Committee (IOC) does not treat them as that closely related.
 The Patagonian mockingbird is monotypic.

 Description

 The Patagonian mockingbird is 22 to 25 cm long.
 Males weigh 44.4 to 61.8 g and females 43.8 to 65.4 g.
 Adults have a brown crown, a whitish supercilium, and a blackish line through the eye.
 Their upperparts are plain grayish brown that is paler on the rump.
 The wings are blackish and show two thin pale bars when folded.
 Their tail is blackish except for the white outer edge of the outermost feathers and white tips on the others.
-They are a buffy gray below that is paler on the throat and belly.
+They are buffy gray below that is paler on the throat and belly.
 The juvenile is essentially the same with the addition of blackish spots on the breast.